 The sweetness is the result of stress.
 Yes, yeast suffers stress too.
 When the yeast struggles to convert a high sugar content into alcohol it can cause osmotic stress which in turn generates glycerol, boosting the rich texture of Amarone della Valpolicella and often generating a bit of volatile acidity.
 I am not adverse to just a touch of VA, which brings a certain ‘lift’ and is not out of place in Amarone.
 Maybe there was less stress in 2016, for there seems to be less glycerol, giving it a slightly slimmer texture than in 2015.

 The Consorzio declared an open season on pressing the dried grapes from 14 November, by which time it was possible for the grapes to have lost 30% of their weight.
-This is the requisite amount to bump up the alcohol to the mandatory 14% minimum for Amarone, although the alcohol is usually much higher.
+This is the requisite amount to bump up the alcohol to Amarone’s mandatory 14% minimum, although the alcohol is usually much higher.

 The serious players wait longer and dry the grapes for at least 90 days.
-Two things happen during the drying: as the grapes de-hydrate, sugar, tannins and tartaric acidity increase while – more interestingly – the aromatic compounds also increase, maxing out at 15 weeks for the fruity, spicy, peppery and the balsamic aromatics, and a few less for the tobacco precursors.
+Two things happen during the drying: as the grapes de-hydrate, sugar, tannins and tartaric acidity increase, while – more interestingly – the aromatic compounds also increase, maxing out at 15 weeks for the fruity, spicy, peppery, balsamic-toned aromatics, and a few less for the tobacco precursors.

 I find 2016 to have more red fruit than the darker 2015, and to have floral aromas – roses and violets and fewer of the very pronounced raisin characters.
 People often talk of ‘balsamic’ notes; if you struggle with detecting balsamic, look for a bouquet of herbs.
-I find oregano, thyme, mint and, in 2016, a lot of tarragon.
+I find oregano, thyme, mint and a lot of tarragon.

-Within the following selection of 2016s, there is a diversity of style from the overtly oaky and often more extracted wines aged in new French barriques to the more traditional style matured in large old Slavonian oak casks.
-The latter are more suited to longer ageing than new oak barriques, which are more oxidative, and some wines can taste quite evolved from new barriques.
-Many use a combination of both and don’t keep the wine in barriques for too long.
+Within the following selection of 2016s, there is a diversity of style, from the overtly oaky and often more extracted wines aged in new French barriques to the more traditional style matured in large old Slavonian oak casks.
+The latter are more suited to longer ageing than those housed in new oak barriques, which are more oxidative, and some of which can taste quite evolved.
+Many producers use a combination of both and don’t keep the wine in barriques for too long.